Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I really like the Koloa rums.
 In fact, as of this review I think they make the best dark rum, the best coconut rum, and the best coffee rum I've ever tried.
 Now I think they make the best spiced rum as well!
 (I hope they're working on an aged rum!)

 A lot of other reviewers said this was too sweet for them.
 One review on another rum even said "This rum contains a large amount of added sugar.
 Downgraded from 10 to 5."
-I personally don't care about sugar, I care about taste.
-I feel that the 44%abv of this rum really complements the sweetness very well - I might even have rated this lower if it wasn't so nicely strong.
+I personally care about taste, not sugar.
+I feel that the 44%abv of this rum really complements the sweetness very well.
 I love it straight!
 Has a really nice spiced flavor too.
-I even prefer this to my old favorite spiced rum, Kraken.

 Tastes and smells of sugar and spice... and everything nice (ok, I'm struggling to describe the spice), but it really is quite good.
 In fact, this is one of the few rums I'm rating well above the consensus rating (I typically rate rums about a point below the consensus).